AnyChart/docs.anychart.com/Gantt_Chart_NEW/Overview.md

 Both chart types are defined as instances of the {api:anychart.charts.Gantt}anychart.charts.Gantt{api} class, and both are created with the help of the {api:anychart#ganttResource}anychart.ganttResource{api} constructor.
 The chart type depends exclusively on how your data is organized.

-Here is how the Project and Resource charts are structured:
+Here is how the Project chart and Resource chart are structured:

 <img width="700" src ="https://static.anychart.com/images/project_timeline.jpg" />